tonchis/hatch/README.md

 class Address
   include Hatch

-  certifies(:street, :not_empty, 'This is an error!
-Where's my street?!') certifies(:number, :positive_number)
+  certifies(:street, :not_empty, "This is an error!
+Where's my street?!") certifies(:number, :positive_number)
 end
 ```